nilaybhatia/Forum/README.md

 Has features like **upvoting, downvoting and editing** questions and answers.
 Answers are **sorted by upvotes**.

 It also shows questions related to a language when the current question contains the language as a word.
-For eg. if somebody asks "In python, how to open a file in append mode?", then all recent questions with the [```python```](https://stackoverflow.com/questions/tagged/python) will show up.
-I have used Regular Expression for this feature.
+For eg. if somebody asks "In python, how to open a file in append mode?", then all recent questions from StackOverflow with the [```python```](https://stackoverflow.com/questions/tagged/python) will show up.
+I have used **Regular Expression** for this feature.

 ---
 **Adding a new question**